darav321/code-tracker/README.md

 # code-tracker
-This application is for storing you coding data from different websites at one place.
+This application is used for storing you coding data from different websites at one place.